 Yes.
 Here are some of the most popular:

 - An AB trust, where spouses leave their property in trust for their children, but give the surviving spouse the right to use it for life.
 This keeps the second spouse's taxable estate half the size it would be if the property were left entirely to the surviving spouse.
-However, with the current $5.25 million personal exemption (for deaths in 2013; the exemption rises to $5.34 in 2014) and "portability" for spouses, AB trusts are unnecessary for most couples.
+However, with the $5.43 million personal exemption (for deaths in 2015) and "portability" for spouses, AB trusts are unnecessary for most couples.
 See Nolo's article Tax-Saving AB (Bypass) Trusts for more on this type of trust.

 - A "QTIP" trust, which enables couples to postpone estate taxes until the second spouse dies.
 However, with the current very high personal exemption and "portability" of exemptions for spouses, this type of trust is also often unnecessary.